cherojeong/my-project/README.md

 by cherojeong@gmail.com

-local modification to push 1st time.:wq
+local modification to push 1st time